Martin Palmer – Leader of Havant Symphony Orchestra

 Brian’s technical skill and musicianship, his passion for music and his sense of humour in rehearsal will be greatly missed by all who have played with HCO over the years.

-When we resume HCO concerts, we intend to dedicate our first concert to Brian’s memory.
-We will be looking for a new leader, and we expect to have guest leaders for a while.
+The HCO concert in October 2022 was dedicated to HCO’s memories of Brian as a celebration of his huge contribution to the orchestra.
+We are looking for a new leader, and we expect to have guest leaders for a while.
 In the mean time, here are Brian’s previous biographical notes.

 Brian was born in 1944 and began to play the violin at the age of 12.
 Four years later he joined the National Youth Orchestra of Great Britain and then studied at the Royal College of Music in London with Leonard Hirsch.